Porr: History

-In 1869, Allgemeine Österreichische Baugesellschaft was founded in Vienna.
-Its first listing on the Vienna stock exchange was on 8 April 1869.
-In the 19th century, a number of Vienna Ring Road buildings were erected, such as Haus der Industrie on Schwarzenbergplatz.
-In 1873, the company built seven exhibition pavilions and numerous hotels for the World Exposition in Vienna.
+The company was established in Vienna in 1869 and was first listed on the Vienna Stock Exchange on 8 April of that year.
+In the late 19th century, it participated in the construction of numerous prominent buildings along the Vienna Ring Road, including the Haus der Industrie, and built exhibition pavilions and hotels for the 1873 World Exposition in Vienna.